📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Schools

 Results and Impact For British Science Week 2024 (11-15 March) "I'm A Scientist Get Me Out of Here" co-ordinated hundreds of live, fast-paced, online, text-based chats for UK schools.
 Jo Brodie took part in multiple live-chats answering teachers', schoolchildren's and young people's questions about computer science, science in general and her career.
-Typically each chat had 30 pupils involved.
+Typically each chat had 30 pupils involved and Jo chatted with around 500 people over the week.

 Year(s) Of Engagement Activity 2024